Wabri/Tmux-tsaheylu/README.md

 **W**orkspace/**G**roup/**P**roject/**W**orktree

-WGPW is a method of micromanaging the projects: every project is open as a [git-worktree](https://git-scm.com/docs/git-worktree) in a related group of a defined workspace.
+WGPW is a method (I'm still thinking about change the name with a more easy to remember one) of micromanaging the projects: every project is open as a [git-worktree](https://git-scm.com/docs/git-worktree) in a related group of a defined workspace.

 ### Why works? (at least for me)